ClaudeMod

 search_drive_filesCoreSearch files with query syntax

-get_drive_file_contentCoreRead file content (Office formats)
+get_drive_file_contentCoreRead file content (Office, PDF, image)

 get_drive_file_download_urlCoreDownload Drive files to local disk